OUR HISTORY

 In 2019 further investment was made employing new technical specialists so that MobileCorp has the capacity and capability to deliver solutions in 5G for Business, IoT, Cloud, Unified Communications and Managed IT.

-A new company logo and website was been launched to more accurately reflect the capabilities of MobileCorp in the 2020s.
+A new company logo and website was launched to more accurately reflect the capabilities of MobileCorp in the 2020s.

 MobileCorp remains a Telstra Platinum Partner, but also partners with leading tech vendors including Cradlepoint, Microsoft, Cisco, VMWare, Apple, Samsung and many more.